Hierarchical Adversarial Bandits for Online Configuration Optimization: Analytical Bounds for 32 Alg.

 \end{claim}

-\begin{proof} The bound in \eqref{itm:1a} follows from running EXP3 on the clusters, each as a virtual arm.
+\begin{proof}[Proof of Claim \ref{clm:nolose}] The bound in \eqref{itm:1a} follows from running EXP3 on the clusters, each as an adversarial virtual arm.
 There are $p$ clusters, and the regret is with respect to playing the best cluster (virtual arm), $P^{+}$ in hindsight, so the results directly follow from the EXP3 bound.
 For the bound in \eqref{itm:1b}, we note that,

 where the first inequality follows since cluster $P^{+}$ has the largest expected reward (by definition), at least as large as cluster $P^{*}$, and the last inequality follows from the EXP3 bound in the cluster $P^*$ for which $a^* \in P^*$.
-For the equation in \eqref{itm:2}, the result follows from running EXP3 in each cluster { } where the first inequality is the EXP3 bound, and the last inequality follows from the concavity of the function and under the constraints $\sum \card{\cP^i} = k $ and $\sum \card{T^i} = T$, the worst case is $\forall i, \card{\cP^i}= \frac{k }{p }$ and $\card{T^i} = \frac{T}{p}$. \end{proof}
+For the equation \eqref{itm:2} in the claim, the result follows from running EXP3 in each cluster, { } where the first inequality is the EXP3 bound, and the last inequality follows from the concavity of the function and under the constraints $\sum \card{\cP^i} = k $ and $\sum \card{T^i} = T$, the worst case is $\forall i, \card{\cP^i}= \frac{k }{p }$ and $\card{T^i} = \frac{T}{p}$. \end{proof}